Engineered by Nature

 The 16-page book Electricity from Tree to Me is designed for children from kindergarten through elementary school.
 It explains how wood utility poles are made from sustainable and renewable trees and includes important safety messages for about overhead lines, including what to do if lines are on the ground.

+The book is designed to be customized with utility information on the inside cover page and the back cover.
 Utility specific coloring books can be ordered for about $1 each for 1,000 copies or more.
 Quantities of 500 and 750 are also available at a discounted price.